CoSchedule Launches Three Brand New Products to Transform the Way Marketers Work: Watch Announcement Video

 Whoever leads your scrums (usually a marketing manager, team lead, or project manager) should facilitate the meeting each day.

-This means alerting the team when the meeting starts (possibly using Slack) and enforcing team member attendance (you can also simply set the expectation that everyone will meet in the same place and time every day without being told).
+This means alerting the team when the meeting starts (in most offices, this likely means using Slack) and enforcing team member attendance (you can simply set the expectation that everyone will meet in the same place and time every day without being told).

 The scrum master is also responsible for: